erikh/scarlett-school/lessons/unix/6-users.md

 ## Different Users

 To use Unix effectively, you will need to be different users at different times.
-The most comment switch you will make is to the administrator account, otherwise called "root".
+The most common switch you will make is to the administrator account, otherwise called "root".

 Each account has a unique User ID, or UID for short.
 To see your UID, you can